Getting Serious About Sustainability: A Chief Sustainability Officer Interview

 This can be particularly challenging for industrial organizations like mining, oil and gas and many others.
 How do organizations in this sector balance the very-crucial-business-need to be profitable against the very-cultural-need to be sustainable?
 One way is to make room for it on the org chart, with many organizations appointing a Chief Sustainability Officer.

 And that’s just what Honeywell did in 2004.
 (Talk about early adoption.)
-Evan Van Hook, Honeywell Chief Sustainability Officer, has been helping our company – and our customers – navigate that fine balance between profitability and sustainability.
-Evan’s efforts have been a real game-changer for Honeywell and the industry at large, landing him on the “ESG50” list by Constellation Research.
+For almost 20 years, Evan Van Hook, Honeywell's Chief Sustainability Officer from 2004 to 2023, helped our company – and our customers – navigate that fine balance between profitability and sustainability.
+Evan’s efforts were a real game-changer for Honeywell and the industry at large, landing him on the “ESG50” list by Constellation Research.
 This is “an elite list of the top environmental, social, and governance executives championing pragmatic ESG strategies.”

 Considering Honeywell’s progress with our own sustainability efforts, it’s easy to see why Evan is so respected.
 Honeywell’s greenhouse gas emissions have been reduced by 90% on a normalized basis and the entire organization’s energy efficiency has been improved by an impressive 70%.